About STEF

 At 17, overwhelmed with shame and guilt, I quit my competitive figure skating career after finally making it to Nationals in Canada, simply unable to endure the abuse any longer.

-After nearly losing myself in my early thirties, I began a long healing process.
 Embracing self-care in every area of my life, including my health, eventually led to an ADHD diagnosis in my fifties, which has been key to understanding my journey and guiding my future.

 it’s about reclaiming my identity